armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

-As long as the value of the corresponding field in the central directory is valid it is advised to silently ignore the invalid versions (this is what BANG does), as the unpacking tools and libraries primarily rely on the data in the central directory, not in the local file header.
+As long as the value of the corresponding field in the central directory is valid it is advised to silently ignore the invalid versions (this is what BANG does), as the unpacking tools and libraries primarily rely on the data for this field in the central directory, not in the local file header.
 As long as the data in the central directory is valid the file can be unpacked.

 ### General purpose bit flag